kubernetes/website/docs/tasks/administer-cluster/quota-api-object.md

 {% capture overview %}

-This page shows how to configure quotas for API objects, including PersistentVolumeClaims, NodePorts, and Load Balancers.
+This page shows how to configure quotas for API objects, including PersistentVolumeClaims and Services.
+A quota restricts the number of objects, of a particular type, that can be created in a namespace.
 You specify quotas in a [ResourceQuota](/docs/api-reference/v1.7/#resourcequota-v1-core) object.
+You can use

 {% endcapture %}